lalitm1004/chomp/README.md

 # chomp!

-A 2-player game where each player tries to push to other into eating the poisoned chocolate.
+A 2-player game where each player tries to push the other into eating the poisoned chocolate.

 ## Live deployment